How to Calculate and Pay Quarterly Tax Estimates (My Exact Process)

 Take last year’s total tax liability.
 Divide by 4.
 Pay that amount each quarter.

 This is the “safe harbor” method.
 If you pay 100% of last year’s tax across 4 quarterly payments, you won’t owe penalties — even if you make significantly more this year.
+If you’re exploring this area, our How to Maximize Tax Deductions as a Freelancer guide covers it in detail.

 Example: Last year I owed $18,000 in total federal tax (income + SE).
 This year’s quarterly payments: $18,000 ÷ 4 = $4,500 per quarter.

 If I end up owing $22,000 this year, I’ll owe $4,000 in April — but no penalties, because I hit the safe harbor.
+We break this down further in Year-End Tax Checklist for Freelancers.

 The Precise Method (What I Actually Do)